 - Health Form

 - Medicine Authorization Form (only needed if medicine is being provided)

 - Individual Plan of Care for Child (only needed if medicine is being provided)

 - Dismissal Authorization Form (only needed if someone other than the usual person will be picking up your child)

 What is unique about the Connecticut Audubon Society summer camp experience?

-The Connecticut Audubon Society’s summer day camps offer an inviting recipe for both fun and learning at our centers in Fairfield, Milford, Glastonbury, Old Lyme and Pomfret.
-Campers have many opportunities each week to explore and thrive in the natural environment.
-Key ingredients on the menu include: interactive hands-on learning experiences, up-close animal/wildlife encounters, chances to develop outdoor savvy, and knowledge and conservation skills to care for our local, precious natural resources at home, school, and at our centers and sanctuaries.
+Connecticut Audubon’s in-person summer day camp at the Coastal Center offers an inviting recipe for both fun and learning.
+Campers have many opportunities to explore and thrive in the natural environment.
+Key ingredients include interactive hands-on learning, up-close animal/wildlife encounters, chances to develop outdoor savvy, and knowledge and conservation skills to care for natural resources at home, school, and the Coastal Center at Milford Point.

-Age-specific themes are planned each week.
-It’s an excellent balance of fun and discovery through activities that take advantage of the natural features and habitats right at each center’s doorstep.
+Different themes are planned each week.
+Each week is full of new adventures.
+It’s an excellent balance of fun and discovery through nature, science, and art activities that take advantage of the natural features and habitats right at our doorstep.